-Johnson said the first year is tough, financially, for a lot of restaurant owners.
+The first year is tough, financially, for a lot of restaurant owners, Johnson said.

-“You do need to make sure that you have your finances in order to be able to survive those lean times,” he said.
+“You do need to make sure that you have your finances in order to be able to survive those lean times,” Johnson said.

-He said if owners are not willing to work every day and give up their lives by working a lot of hours, it is not different than trying to succeed in school.
+If owners are not willing to work every day and give up their lives by working a lot of hours, it is not different than trying to succeed in school, he said.

 Similar to Richard, Johnson did not have a certain demographic in mind.

-Johnson said there is no great formula in finding the right location to invest in.
+There is no great formula in finding the right location to invest in, Johnson said.